 News from the Texas TMDL Program

-The TMDL Program sets targets for improved quality in surface waters and develops implementation plans (I-Plans) to achieve them.
+The TMDL Program sets targets for improved quality in surface waters.
+Communities in the watersheds work together to develop implementation plans (I-Plans) to achieve those targets.

 See the Calendar for the TMDL Program for scheduled stakeholder meetings.

 Riparian Workshops in August